Kevhec/frontEndMentor/projects/Social_proof_section/README.md

-# Frontend Mentor - Challenge name solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [challenge name challenge on Frontend Mentor]( challenge-link ).
+This is a solution to the [challenge Social proof section on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents